adelahozredhat/template-ansible-collection/README.md

-# template-ansible-collection
+# Ansible Collection - space.template_ansible_collection

-Template for ansible collection
+Documentation for the collection.